Static budget vs. flexible budget: How to choose the right approach for your team

 Your budget type should match your company’s stage, market, and culture.
 Here’s how to weigh your options.

-Modern planning tools like Runway let you do both, so now it's all about strategy—not tech limitations.
+Modern planning tools like Runway handle static and flexible budgets, so now it's all about strategy, not tech limitations.

 Assess your scale and stability